RedHatInsights/dvo-extractor/README.md

 python -u -m insights_messaging config.yaml
 ```

+### logstash configuration

+Clone this repo https://github.com/deviantony/docker-elk and start `docker-compose up` in it's directory.
+Don't forget to use the latest docker version(fedora repository doesn't have the latest version).

 ## Configuration

 The `config.yaml` is an standard **Insights Core Messaging** configuration file.
 To learn